tesnikio/Useful-iOS/README.md

 # Useful iOS

-Flexible and reusable examples of different iOS things.
+Flexible and reusable approaches of different iOS things.